philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 The mobile application needs to have access to the camera and be able to scan and read a QR code and navigate to the URL that is in the QR code.

+## As a user I want to make sure that I am the only person to use my identity on my phone / Want to protect my identity

+Make sure that the user sets a pin code for his phone and redirect to the settings when possible.

+Acceptance criteria:
+- Check the settings when the user wants to create their first identity
+- Check the settings each time the Cogito app is opened and prompt when the protection has been turned off.
+- If technically possible; redirect the user to the specific settings on their phone

+## As a developer I want an icon for the mobile application, so that users can easily identify the mobile application on their phone

+Add an icon for the application and take note of the name it shows on the mobile device

+## As a developer I want to make sure the back button works properly, so that it will improve the experience of the users when navigating the app

+I hate it when the back button does unexpected things.
+This user story is a reminder to check that and improve when necessary.
+The back button should not be a stack of all the screens the user has navigated to before.
+But a logical tree.
+This might require updating the navigation stack.
+In Android the back button can also be used to go back to the phone's main screen when you are in the Main Screen of the application.

+How does this work for iOS?
+Swiping left and right?

 ## As a user I can use my identity, so <fill in reason>

 ## As I user I can edit my identity, so I can correct any typos in the metadata that I made